 Two experiments are designed for our research, with Experiment One being a data value evaluation experiment.
 In this experiment, the data products used in the study are divided into practical and hedonic types.
-Practical data products include test datasets, teaching courses, artificial intelligence models, software data products, etc. In order to ensure the wide applicability of the automatic pricing model designed for research, one data product was selected from each of the source dataset, online teaching courses, artificial intelligence models, software data products, and data equity combination products for model validation.
-Enjoyment oriented data products include music, movies, TV dramas, electronic novels, entertainment This article has been accepted for publication in a future issue of this journal, but it is not yet the definitive version.
-Content may undergo additional copyediting, typesetting and review before the final publication.
-Citation information: Junqiang You, Automatic Pricing Mechanism of PWYW Based on AHP-FCE Data Value Evaluation, Journal of Artificial Intelligence and Technology (2025), DOI: https://doi.org/10.37965/jait.2025.0667 videos, etc. The study selected one of the currently popular products from the five types of enjoyment oriented data products for model validation.
+Practical data products include test datasets, teaching courses, artificial intelligence models, software data products, etc. In order to ensure the wide applicability of the automatic pricing model designed for research, one data product was selected from each of the source datasets, online teaching courses, artificial intelligence models, software data products, and data equity combination products for model validation.
+Enjoyment-oriented data products include music, movies, TV dramas, electronic novels, entertainment videos, etc. The study selected one of the currently popular products from the five types of enjoyment-oriented data products for model validation.
 Experiment 2 is an automatic pricing experiment for data trading.
 This experiment analyzes the hedonic products selected in Experiment 1.
-Table 2 shows the parameter information of experimental equipment and Experiment 2.
+Table II shows the parameter information of experimental equipment and Experiment 2.